japila-books/apache-spark-internals/docs/InterruptibleIterator.md

 `InterruptibleIterator` is <<creating-instance, created>> when:

-* `RDD` is requested to xref:rdd:RDD.adoc#getOrCompute[get or compute a RDD partition]
+* `RDD` is requested to rdd:RDD.md#getOrCompute[get or compute a RDD partition]

-* xref:rdd:spark-rdd-CoGroupedRDD.adoc#compute[CoGroupedRDD], xref:rdd:spark-rdd-HadoopRDD.adoc#compute[HadoopRDD], xref:rdd:spark-rdd-NewHadoopRDD.adoc#compute[NewHadoopRDD], xref:rdd:spark-rdd-ParallelCollectionRDD.adoc#compute[ParallelCollectionRDD] are requested to `compute` a partition
+* rdd:spark-rdd-CoGroupedRDD.md#compute[CoGroupedRDD], rdd:spark-rdd-HadoopRDD.md#compute[HadoopRDD], rdd:spark-rdd-NewHadoopRDD.md#compute[NewHadoopRDD], rdd:spark-rdd-ParallelCollectionRDD.md#compute[ParallelCollectionRDD] are requested to `compute` a partition

-* `BlockStoreShuffleReader` is requested to xref:shuffle:BlockStoreShuffleReader.adoc#read[read combined key-value records for a reduce task]
+* `BlockStoreShuffleReader` is requested to shuffle:BlockStoreShuffleReader.md#read[read combined key-value records for a reduce task]

-* `PairRDDFunctions` is requested to xref:rdd:PairRDDFunctions.adoc#combineByKeyWithClassTag[combineByKeyWithClassTag]
+* `PairRDDFunctions` is requested to rdd:PairRDDFunctions.md#combineByKeyWithClassTag[combineByKeyWithClassTag]

 * Spark SQL's `DataSourceRDD` and `JDBCRDD` are requested to `compute` a partition